 - Are dowels supposed to be loose?

-All the parts are made of Baltic birch plywood and MDF.
-Birch plywood is high-quality, strong, durable, and has a nice grain texture.
-Great for good quality projects.
+All parts are made from Baltic birch plywood and MDF.
+Baltic birch is a great choice — it’s strong, durable, and has a clean grain that’s perfect for precision jigs.

 Step 1: Make the Base of the Dowel Jig